aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/10-ephemeral-container-storage.md

 [...]
 ```

-As you can see the [`Volumes`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) section of our Deployment shows that we're only using an [EmptyDir volume type](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) which "shares the Pod's lifetime".
+Looking at the [`Volumes`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) section, we can see that the Deployment currently uses an [EmptyDir volume type](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) that exists only for the Pod's lifetime.

 ![Assets with emptyDir](./assets/assets-emptydir.webp)

-An `emptyDir` volume is first created when a Pod is assigned to a node, and exists as long as that Pod is running on that node.
-As the name says, the emptyDir volume is initially empty.
-All containers in the Pod can read and write the same files in the emptyDir volume, though that volume can be mounted at the same or different paths in each container. **When a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.** This means that if we want to share data between multiple Pods in the same Deployment and make changes to that data then EmptyDir is not a good fit.
+An `emptyDir` volume is created when a Pod is assigned to a node and persists only while that Pod runs on that node.
+As its name suggests, the volume starts empty.
+While all containers within the Pod can read and write files in the emptyDir volume (even when mounted at different paths), **when a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.** This makes EmptyDir unsuitable for sharing data between multiple Pods in the same Deployment when that data needs to persist.

-The container has some initial product images copied to it as part of the container build under the folder `/usr/share/nginx/html/assets`; we can check this by running the following command:
+The container comes with some initial product images, which are copied during the build process to `/usr/share/nginx/html/assets`.
+We can verify this by running:

 ```bash
 $ kubectl exec --stdin deployment/assets \